LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Related Work

 Unlike the approaches that utilize voxel features to represent the information of the driving scenes, several methods seek more efficient processing.
-TPVFormer~\cite{huang2023tri} divides 3D space into three perspective views and utilizes attention modules to extract TPV features and apply cross-view interaction.
-S2TPVFormer~\cite{silva2024s2tpvformer} applies the temporal fusion based on TPVFormer, which proposes Temporal Cross-View Hybrid Attention to utilize the history TPV features as the latent spatial representation.
+TPVFormer~\cite{huang2023tri} divides 3D space into three perspective views and utilizes the attention mechanism to extract TPV features.
+S2TPVFormer~\cite{silva2024s2tpvformer} proposes Temporal Cross-View Hybrid Attention to utilize the history TPV features as the latent spatial representation.
 FastOcc~\cite{hou2024fastocc} replaces the voxel encoder with the BEV encoder to process BEV features and sample the image features to compensate for missing height information.
 FlashOcc~\cite{yu2023flashocc} predicts 3D occupancy only based on the BEV features to achieve the best efficiency.
 It argues that occupancies at different heights are closely related and can be predicted utilizing the same features.
-DHD~\cite{wu2024deep} follows the same conception and constructs three BEV features that represent the scene at different heights.
+CVT-Occ~\cite{ye2024cvt} built 3D cost volume from temporally BEV features across historical frames.
+DHD~\cite{wu2024deep} follows the same concept and constructs three BEV features that represent the scene at different heights.
 After using extra modules to fuse these BEV features, performance improvement is achieved.
-Different from these approaches that discard the height information or utilize heavy modules for compensation, we propose the Lightweight Spatial Embedding that preserves the comprehensive height information while having a trivial effect on the real-time performance.
+OPUS~\cite{wang2024opus} represents the 3D scene as a sparse set of occupied points predicted directly by learnable queries, avoiding dense voxel grid modeling.
+Different from these approaches that discard height information or utilize heavy modules for compensation, we propose the Lightweight Spatial Embedding that preserves the comprehensive height information while maintaining real-time performance.